Karauli State: History

 The rulers of Karauli State belonged to the Jadaun clan of Rajputs and claimed descent from the Yaduvanshi lineage of the Chandravanshi dynasty.
 The founder of the dynasty was Raja Vijay Pal who came from Mathura and founded the fort of Bayana in 1040.
 Vijay Pal also came into conflict with the Ghaznavid tribes during his reign.
 Raja Timan Pal (r.1093-1159) was an early important ruler of the dynasty, who extended his domain by conquering the territories of modern-day Dang, Alwar, Bharatpur, Dholpur, Gurgaon, Mathura, Agra and Gwalior.
 Raja Arjun Pal Dev founded the new capital called "Kalyanpuri" which over time got the current name of Karauli in 1348.
 Sultan Mahmud Khilji of the Malwa Sultanate invaded and captured Karauli in 1454 which led the kingdom into a decline.
 The rulers of Karauli shifted to Untagarh and ruled a small territory.
 During Mughal Emperor Akbar's reign Raja Gopaldas of Karauli got back his ancestral capital of Karauli.

 British era

+Karauli signed a subsidiary alliance treaty with the East India Company on 9 November 1817.

 The state under the rule of Maharaja Sir Ganesh Pal Dev along with the neighbouring states of Alwar, Bharatpur, and Dholpur acceded to the Dominion of India on 4 August 1947 to form Matsya Union.
 While being part of Matsya Union Karauli and others later merged with Greater Rajasthan in 1949 and became part of the current state of Rajasthan in the 1950s.